The best hotels in Salzburg

 Schloss Leopoldskron is a different proposition entirely.
 It's a rococo palace on its own lake, 25 minutes walk from the Altstadt, and it's where they filmed The Sound of Music terrace scenes.
 At $340-580/night, you're paying for a place that simply doesn't have a comparison.
 If the budget allows it, don't second-guess it.

-Salzburg's best neighborhoods
+Salzburg's best hotel regions

 The Altstadt is where most visitors want to be, and honestly, they're right. you're steps from Getreidegasse, the Residenzplatz, and the Hohensalzburg Fortress.
 But don't write off Linzer Gasse on the right bank or the quieter Aigen district if you want more space for less cash.